hollingsworthd/jBrowserDriver/README.md

 * `jbd.browsergui` Show the browser GUI window.
 Defaults to `false`.
 * `jbd.quickrender` Discard web page image data.
 Recommended because Java is very inefficient (memory-wise) in handling images.
 Defaults to `true`.
 * `jbd.blockads` Whether requests to ad/spam servers should be blocked.
 Defaults to `true`.
+* `jbd.ajaxwait` The idle time required (in milliseconds) before a page is considered to have been loaded completely.
+This allows the driver to handle ajax.
+For very slow or overloaded CPUs, set a higher value.
+Defaults to `600`.
 * `jbd.pemfile` Specifies a source of trusted certificate authorities.
 Otherwise the JRE default keystore is used.
 Recommended value is: `'https://raw.githubusercontent.com/bagder/ca-bundle/master/ca-bundle.crt'`

 #### Building